surifirstpin/biplus_documentation/docs/DatabaseConnection.md

   -  Using  IP Address Whitelist, optionally adding SSL Encryption.
   - Using SSH Tunnel, which provides a secured and encrypted connection with extra authentication

 **III.** Set up database to work with BiPlus.
 Instructions may vary from dialect to dialect.
-Typically it includes providing approval to Acubi to access database.
+Typically it includes providing approval to BiPlus to access database.

  ## Set-Up Connection